IgorAntonio22/IgorAntonio22/README.md

 * * *

-🎓 i am a Business student (Bachelor's degree) at Universidade Salgado de Oliveira, Sotware Engineer student (Bachelor's degree) at Instituto Infnet and a Java Full Stack Developer Junior.
+🎓 i am a Business student (Bachelor's degree) at Universidade Salgado de Oliveira, Sotware Engineer student (Bachelor's degree) at Instituto Infnet and a Java Full Stack Developer.

 😎 i always had a passion for development but only entered this world in 2022.
 I want to develop new projects with my friends and companies.
 Always looking to learn more and more!